About the Green Bridges Program

 Construction started in late 2021, with expected completion in 2024.
 For information regarding construction of the bridge, including the latest project updates, visit the Kangaroo Point Green Bridge construction page.

-Feedback from the community and key stakeholders continues to play a critical role in the development of the Green Bridges Program.
-Council will continue to keep the community informed and provide more opportunities for residents to have their say during future stages of the Toowong to West End and St Lucia to West End Green Bridges.
+Council will continue to keep local residents and stakeholders informed and provide more opportunities for residents to have their say during future stages of the project.

 Program timeframes

-MARCH 2019
+march 2019

 Green Bridges Program announced.

-SEPTEMBER 2019
+september 2019

 Preliminary business case for Kangaroo Point Green Bridge completed.

-LATE 2019
+late 2019

 Green Bridges Program initial community consultation.